theohbrothers/docker-alpine-cron/README.md

 ## Steps
 1. Mount crontab on `/var/spool/cron/crontabs/<user>`
-2. If the crons refer to any scripts, mount a folder containing those scripts on `/cronscripts`
+2. If the crons refer to any scripts, you may mount a folder containing those scripts on `/cronscripts` or whereever you want
 3. Run the container.
 If no errors are shown, your cron should be ready.

 ## Example